Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Algorithm Family II: Meta-Heuristic Methods

-For highly complex, multi-objective energy networks, pure Evolutionary Algorithms, specifically the Non-dominated Sorting Genetic Algorithm II (NSGA-II), have emerged as the definitive industry standard.
-A massive 2025 systematic review of 175 GA studies by \cite{ga_based_optimisation_for_building_retrofitting} explicitly confirms that NSGA-II remains the dominant algorithm across energy sectors, definitively outperforming modern alternatives like MOPSO or MOSA in both solution diversity and hypervolume metrics.
+For multi-objective energy networks, evolutionary algorithms, specifically the Non-dominated Sorting Genetic Algorithm II (NSGA-II), have emerged as the dominant approach in recent literature.
+A 2025 systematic review of 175 GA studies by \cite{ga_based_optimisation_for_building_retrofitting} reports that NSGA-II remains the most-used algorithm across energy sectors, outperforming alternatives like MOPSO or MOSA in commonly reported solution diversity and hypervolume metrics.

-The high performance of GA in handling uncertain logistical constraints is further elaborated by \cite{hydrogen_optimisation_under_demand_uncertainty}.
-The researchers proved that when dealing with competing constraints like fuzzy demand sets and safety risks, Multi-Objective GA yields a significantly higher-quality set of solutions than traditional Mixed-Integer Linear Programming (MILP), avoiding the mathematical paralysis that plagues deterministic methods in high-dimensional spaces.
+The performance of GA in handling uncertain logistical constraints is further reported in \cite{hydrogen_optimisation_under_demand_uncertainty}.
+The authors found that when dealing with competing constraints, Multi-Objective GA yields a higher-quality solution set than traditional Mixed-Integer Linear Programming (MILP) in their problem setting, avoiding the mathematical paralysis that can affect deterministic methods in high-dimensional spaces.

-However, the literature consistently acknowledges the inherent operational limitations of utilising GA for real-time railway control.
-As explicitly noted in the foundational research by \cite{single_train_trajectory_optimisation}, the stochastic nature of evolutionary algorithms means the absolute perfect mathematical solution is never guaranteed.
+However, the literature consistently acknowledges the operational limitations of utilising GA for real-time railway control.
+As noted in \cite{single_train_trajectory_optimisation}, the stochastic nature of evolutionary algorithms means the absolute mathematical optimum is never guaranteed.

-More critically, while GAs are computationally easier to handle compared to exhaustive deterministic searches, they remain more useful as offline planners.
-Because GAs are iterative and population-based, evaluating the "fitness" of a multi-train schedule requires running hundreds of computationally heavy Train-Track-Power (TTP) load-flow simulations per generation.
-While a GA might generate a highly optimised solution in several minutes or hours—making it invaluable for day-ahead timetabling, it cannot execute in the sub-second time frames required to react to sudden, real-time grid disturbances or delayed trains.
-This latency acts as a hard boundary, preventing GA from serving as a truly dynamic, real-time Energy Management System (EMS).
+More critically, while GAs are computationally cheaper than exhaustive deterministic searches, they remain practically restricted to offline use.
+Because GAs are iterative and population-based, evaluating the "fitness" of a multi-train schedule requires running hundreds of computationally heavy Train-Track-Power (TTP) load-flow simulations per generation, as illustrated in Fig. \ref{fig:ga_bottleneck}.
+While a GA might generate a highly optimised solution in several minutes or hours, making it valuable for day-ahead timetabling, it cannot execute in the sub-second time frames required to react to sudden, real-time grid disturbances or delayed trains.
+This latency consistently appears in the literature as a barrier preventing GA from serving as a dynamic, real-time Energy Management System (EMS).